telefonicaid/iot-activation/docs/BP_DataBridge_AWS.md

 # What does it do?

-Each UDP message sent by a device, it is linked to several information such as source IP, destination IP and destination Port.
+Each UDP message or CoAP request sent by a device, it is linked to several information such as source IP, destination IP and destination Port.
 The Bridge will use the device source IP to gather all the sim information stored at Kite platform.

 For the tutorial purpose you should pay attention to SIM's custom fields,